jussmen/WebSocket_cURL/README.md

 enables you to modify WebSocket frame, then send it or save to a file.

 Note :
 You can set Sec-WebSocket-Key value via -k option.
 You can add HTTP header via -H option.
-Mask is also hardcoded that is "BEEF".
+Mask is hardcoded that is "BEEF".

 # Supported Features